aiegoo/documentation/_wiki/rflysim/rflysim-lesson2.md

 - slide 37/61
 c:\PX4PSP\Firmware\build\px4fmu-v3_default\px4fmu-v3_default.px4 for pixhawk1 (2MB flash)

 {% include tony.html content="used    to    compile    the    source    code    to    the    firmware    file    “C:\PX4PSP\Firmware\build\px4fmu- v3_default\px4fmu-v3_default.px4” for Pixhawk 1 (2MB flash).
-Because the PSP toolbox will automaically call this compiling command after the code is generated, the readers do not need to know how to use it." %}
+Because the PSP toolbox will automaically call this compiling command after the code is generated, the readers do not need to know how to use it.-- what does this mean?
+How to create and use this flash card?" %}

 Software Package Installation

 {% include links.html %}